Joseph F. Finnegan: Federal and state mediation roles

 President Eisenhower nominated him in January 1955 to serve as the fourth Director of the Federal Mediation and Conciliation Service, at the urging of James P. Mitchell, a professional acquaintance who was Eisenhower's choice as United States Secretary of Labor.
 He was unanimously confirmed by the United States Senate later that month.
 It was a position he served in until 1961.
 He took office on February 7, 1955, with a commitment that he would not dictate terms to either labor or management, as these are matters at "the very heart and essence of collective bargaining under our free enterprise system" and that the alternative would "invite a totalitarian approach".

 As Director, Finnegan and the FMCS played roles in mediating settlements in a lengthy 1955 strike against Westinghouse Electric, a newspaper deliverers strike in 1958, the Steel strike of 1959 (as well as another industry action in 1956) and a strike against Anaconda Copper in 1960.

 Finnegan discussed the issues of workforce changes resulting from increased use of automation, stating in 1960 that employers should not be saddled with "antiquated rules and methods", but that the workers made redundant through new technologies should not be handled as "a robot to be cast on a trash heap".

 Months after leaving his federal government post, he was named as the first director of the New York State Mediation Board.
-Nominated by Governor of New York Nelson Rockefeller on May 4, 1961, Finnegan was sworn in on by Secretary of State of New York Caroline K. Simon.on June 1 of that year.
+Nominated by Governor of New York Nelson Rockefeller on May 4, 1961, Finnegan was sworn in on by Secretary of State of New York Caroline Simon.on June 1 of that year.
 He remained in the position until stepping down in November 1963 due to illness, three months before his death.